Spiritual Meaning of Seeing a Villa in a Dream

 The dream gave you an image.
 Now use it.

-- Ask what the villa represents to you specifically — not in general, but in your life right now.
+- Ask what the villa represents to you specifically.
+Not in general, but in your life right now.
 Success?
 Escape?
 A relationship?
 The answer shapes the interpretation.

 FAQ: Villa dream meaning